IV. Policies and Procedures

 Illinois Tech provides various posting fixtures and locations that may be used to advertise organizations, programs, events and services of interest to the Illinois Tech community.
 Any party so wishing to advertise is solely responsible for the content of its advertisement and must follow the policies listed below.
 Illinois Tech in no way endorses or approves the content of the advertisement or the program or services that a posting promotes.

-- All items for posting including, but not limited to, flyers, posters, table tents, leaflets, handbills or similar material must receive prior approval from the Office of Student Affairs/Campus Life.
+- All items for posting including, but not limited to, flyers, posters, table tents, leaflets, handbills or similar material must receive prior approval from the Office of the Vice Provost for Student Affairs/Campus Life.
 Additionally, student organization election materials are subject to these general regulations, as well as any election rules of the Office of Campus Life and/or appropriate governing organization.
 Postings that, in the opinion of Illinois Tech, are deemed to be offensive, indecent, or oppressive to others or that are incompatible with the educational mission or legal obligations of Illinois Tech are prohibited as are postings that contain material inconsistent with copyright, trademark and other such laws.
 Leaflets, handouts and table tent materials are to be related to an Illinois Tech departmental or recognized student organization activity.
 All postings must be in English or include an English translation.
 Postings that restrict opportunity or otherwise discriminate because of race, color, religion, national origin, gender, sexual orientation, age, disability, veteran status or other statutorily protected class are prohibited.

 - Advertisements for events sponsored by Illinois Tech departments or organizations and those taking place at Illinois Tech have posting priority.
 Advertisements not directly connected with Illinois Tech will be posted only as space permits.
 An advertisement must include the following information to be considered for posting: name of sponsoring agency, department, organization or individual; contact information in the form of phone or email; date and place of the event or meeting being announced.
 Programs which receive monetary allocation through the Student Activities Fund (SAF) must include “Sponsored by the Student Activities Fund” on all advertisements.